Sotheby's wine sale draws Asia buyers despite turmoil

 U.S. stocks ended their worst quarter since the depths of the 2008 credit crisis on Friday, while major European stock indexes also tumbled.

-Auction highlights also included the six-liter Imperials of Chateau Lafite Rothschild from 2000 sold for $20,167.
+Auction highlights also included the six-litre Imperials of Chateau Lafite Rothschild from 2000 sold for $20,167.

 The second day of the auction raised $9.2 million from the sale of the Finest & Rarest Wines, including The Ultimate Nine from The Bordeaux Winebank Collection, with the auction led by 12 bottles of 1988 Domaine de la Romanée Conti for $116,346.